 Facebook's Instagram launches Snapchat-like "Threads" app

-Oct 3 (Reuters) - Facebook Inc FB.O said on Thursday it was launching a separate camera-first messaging app, "Threads", for its photo-sharing platform Instagram, stepping up the company's social media war with smaller rival Snapchat.
+Oct 3 (Reuters) - Facebook Inc FB.O said on Thursday it was launching a separate camera-first messaging app, "Threads", for it's photo-sharing platform Instagram, another blow in the company's social media war with smaller rival Snapchat.

-The launch of the app, which like Snapchat and Instagram is centered around photos but is more focused on keeping users connected with small groups of friends, knocked 5% off Snap Inc's SNAP.N shares in afternoon trading.
+The launch of the app, which like Snapchat and Instagram is centered around photos but is also focussed more on keeping users connected with small groups of friends, knocked 7% off Snap Inc's SNAP.N shares in afternoon trading.

 Through Threads, users can upload status, share location and battery status with their close friends on Instagram, the social media company said in a blog post.